Skip to main content

-Looking to cruise on a budget?
-Rather than spend a fortune on a weeklong cruise or cut corners to make it more affordable, consider a 3-day cruise.
+3-day cruises are a great way to take an affordable getaway.
+Rather than spend a fortune on a weeklong cruise or cut corners to make it more affordable, these short cruises offer the perfect balance of relaxation and adventure without breaking the bank.

 While the total cost of your vacation depends on the ship's age, which cabin category you book, the excursions you plan, and what add-ons you want, 3-day sailings are some of the most affordable on the market.